ContentMine/norma/docs/TRANSFORM.md

 we have implemented PDF2TXT which converts PDFs to (hopefully) UTF-8 text.

 ## HTML
 The HTML from publishers varies enormously.
-Some is well-formed, without publisher-specific additiona, without JS, with clear nested sections.
-At the other end of the spectrum is an awful mixtures of unbalanced tags, unquoted attributes, javascript and self-loading documents.
+Some is well-formed, without publisher-specific additions, without javascript, with clear nested sections.
+At the other end of the spectrum is an awful mixture of unbalanced tags, unquoted attributes, unknown tags, IF sections, javascript and self-loading documents.

 ### tidying
 Tidying is though Transform calling the HTML library.
 This has options to use `jtidy`, `htmlunit` or `jsoup`.
 The value of these changes with later releases of the programs , or falls when new features are added to the publisher HTML.
 The likelihood is that publishers will converge towards some undocumented HTML5-like version with occasional errors, non-standard tags.